How to Deal With a Break-Up

 Most breakups involve heartbreak experienced by one or both partners—sorry, former partners.
 After much time spent together, and working hard to develop a sense of comfort, it is difficult to reorient to one’s old (pre-relationship) lifestyle and get used to the absence of the other person.

 The decision to terminate the relationship might be mutual or one-sided; regardless, letting go is often gruelling for both individuals.
-The end of a relationship causes grief, in that it inevitably involves the loss of the other person - where you no are longer able to interact and engage with someone like you used to before.
-Dr. Elizabeth Kubler-Ross has delineated five stages of grieving that one goes through, in trying to cope with the loss of a loved one - be it loss to death, or loss due to a breakup.
-Even though Dr. Kubler-Ross proposed that there is a fixed order in which these stages unfold, in reality stages might show some degree of overlap as well.
+The end of a relationship causes grief, in that it inevitably involves the loss of the other person - where you no longer are able to interact and engage with someone like you used to before.
+Dr Elizabeth Kubler-Ross has delineated five stages of grieving that one goes through, in trying to cope with the loss of a loved one - be it loss to death, or loss due to a breakup.
+Even though Dr Kubler-Ross proposed that there is a fixed order in which these stages unfold, in reality, stages might show some degree of overlap as well.

 “Is it really over?
 I just can’t believe it!”